Stop Snoring Now

 What is Obstructive Sleep Apnoea (OSA)?

-This is a condition where the airpipe completely closes up, stopping the flow of oxygen.
+This is a condition where the airway completely closes up, stopping the flow of oxygen.
 This is when the oxygen levels drop.
-After 30 to 60 seconds, the brain tells the body – “wake up or you will die” leading to a micro-wakeup.
-This micro-wakeup allows oxygen to flow back into the lungs
+After 30 to 60 seconds, the brain tells the body, wake up or you will die”, leading to a micro-wakeup.
+This micro-wakeup allows oxygen to flow back into the lungs.

 Is OSA dangerous to my health?

-OSA is a serious medical problem and carries many significant risks, including: much higher risk of heart attack and stroke, high blood pressure, depression, long term gradual impairment in brain function (due to reduced oxygen), poor concentration, poor memory, poor work performance, car accidents from falling asleep at the wheel and a higher risk of death
+OSA is a serious medical problem and carries many significant risks, including: much higher risk of heart attacks and strokes, high blood pressure, depression, long term gradual impairment in brain function (due to reduced oxygen), poor concentration, poor memory, poor work performance, car accidents from falling asleep at the wheel and a higher risk of death

 How can I tell if I have simple snoring alone, or Obstructive Sleep Apnoea (OSA)?